-You might want to take out a long-term personal loan from one of the best personal loans companies to pay for a really large purchase, like a car, a house, or for ongoing education costs.
+While you can easily find multiple loan options that will fit your needs, a long-term personal loan is a great way to pay for a really large purchase, like a car, a house, or for ongoing education costs.
 Long-term loans are also good for anyone who can’t afford to make larger monthly payments.

-We’ve compared five of the most popular online long-term personal loan providers so that you can make a well informed decision about the best source of a personal, long-term loan:
+We’ve compared five of the most popular online long-term personal loan providers so that you can make a well-informed decision.

 - Why go with Credible?
 You can view and compare up to 11 lenders in under 2 minutes